CTSRD-CHERI/SIMTight/README.md

 SIMTight exploits scalarisation to reduce regiser file storage requirements.
 It is very effective on our benchmark suite, especially for capabilities, typically saving hundreds of kilobytes of register memory per CHERI-enabled SIMT core.
-Running `test.sh --fpga --stats` will give details on the number of vector registers used by each benchmark.
+Running `test.sh --fpga --stats` gives details on the number of vector registers used by each benchmark.

 SIMTight also exploits scalarisation to process scalarisable instructions using